Health Care Assistant: introduction to practice (HLSC 600)

 For information on the full Health Care Assistant program offered by Douglas College, please visit the program homepage here

-• understand and be able to discuss the foundational concepts that are integral to Health Care Assistant practice;
+• discuss the foundational concepts that are integral to Health Care Assistant practice;

 • understand the health care system in Canada generally, and British Columbia specifically;